What I Need to Know

 Your notices will be sent by Council via Australia Post to your nominated mailing address.
 Please ensure that Council has your correct mailing address.

-Your rates and instalment notices can be sent via email and give you access to an online portal enabling you to check your notices at any time, at your convenience.
+Your rates and instalment notices can be sent via email.
+This option will also give you access to an online portal enabling you to check your notices at any time, at your convenience.
 There is no charge for this service.

 For more information, contact our Customer Service Centre on 9707 9000.

-The NSW Government has announced that ratepayers in the new City of Canterbury Bankstown will not pay more rates than what they would have been levied under their former Council, for the next four years.
+The NSW Government has announced that ratepayers of Canterbury-Bankstown Council will not pay more rates than what they would have been levied under their former Council.

 For more information, go to Council's